-The simplicity of the Broker packet format and API make it trivial to extend it to any operating system (e.g. Linux, OpenBSD, Windows) or library.
-It can run on several OS's with UDP sockets and any language with basic string parsing functions.
+The simplicity of the Broker packet format and API make it trivial to extend it to any operating system (OS - such as Linux, OpenBSD, Windows) or library.
+It can - and has - run on several OS's with UDP sockets and any language with basic string parsing functions.
 No special libraries are required.
 We have implemented Broker client libraries in C, C++, Java, Python, and Perl.

-Broker does not have a complex implementation so there is no need to reimplement code when porting to a new language.
-Scripting languages typically allow the developer to link in "native" compiled machine-code but this causes build system and installation headaches.
-Whenever possible, it is better to avoid using libraries that require this style of scripting language integration.
+Broker does not have a complex implementation, so there is no need to re-implement much code when porting to a new language.
+Scripting languages typically allow the developer to link in "native" compiled machine-code, but this causes build system and installation headaches.
+It is better to avoid using libraries that require this style of scripting language integration whenever possible.